entertainmenttechnology/Smith-ENT4501-Fall-2025/assignments/03-Assignment.md

 ---

 ## Part 4 – Research Bibliography
-- Begin a **bibliography** of inspirations, background research, and technical precedents.
+- Continue to add to your **bibliography** of inspirations, background research, and technical precedents.
 - Use **Zotero** (preferred) or another bibliography tool.
 - Bibliography should include:
   - **Inspirations** (artists, projects, performances, designs).